zanderVenter/eu-land-take-dw/README.md

-# eu-green-to-grey
-Mapping and quantifying expansion of built-up areas over Europe.
+# Mapping and quantifying land take over Europe.

 ## Structure
 - `data/`: Stores raw and processed data, as well as GEE exports.